-The Way of the Sword developed the S.T.A.R. pedagogical approach to getting results and foster fencing as a life-long sport while striving for the best possible results for fencers both on and off the strip.
+The Way of the Sword developed the S.T.A.R. pedagogical approach for getting results and fostering fencing as a life-long sport while striving for the best possible results for fencers both on and off the strip.

-Our S.T.A.R. pedagogical approach consists of four "units" predicated on the continuous application in sequence.
+Our S.T.A.R. approach consists of four "units" predicated on a continuous cycle:

 Unit 1: Study the discipline of fencing

-We teach the art and science of fencing through 1 on 1 private instruction.
-Our curriculum focuses on the fundamentals first but is progressive and always challenging the student where they are.
-We teach the theoretical, technical, and tactical skills proven to get results in today's contemporary competitive environment while making it an enjoyable and engaging experience.
-Through continuous 1 on 1 learning, students are able to master the nuances of the sport, feel more supported and build confidence resulting in greater retention and results.
+We teach the art and science of fencing through 1-1 private instruction.
+Our curriculum focuses on the fundamentals first but is progressive and always challenges the student at their level.
+We teach theoretical, technical, and tactical skills proven to get results in today's competitive environment while making it an enjoyable and engaging experience.
+Through continuous 1-1 learning, students master the nuances of the sport, feel supported, and build confidence, resulting in greater retention and results.

-We instill the love of training in our students by making it enjoyable and rewarding as opposed to punitive.
-It takes years to develop an athlete and we know our role in teaching students to honor themselves through self-care and self-advocacy.
-By instilling the value of hard work and self-respect through training, we not only improve their performance on the strip but equally their behavior for life.
-Training group classes improve conditioning and agility, promote fitness, and train students to be autonomous fencers.
-Group classes available in two formats.
-Fundamentals reinforce the core basics that all fencers must continuously improve.
-Competitive classes ratchet up the level of expectation while fostering a deep feeling of camaraderie amongst students.
+We instill the love of training by making it rewarding as opposed to punitive.
+It takes years to develop an athlete and we understand the importance of our role in teaching students to honor themselves through self-care and self-advocacy.
+By instilling the value of hard work and self-respect, we not only improve students' performance on the strip but, equally, their behavior for life.
+Group classes are geared toward developing autonomous fencers through conditioning, agility, and physical fitness.

 Unit 3: Apply what you know.

-Apply your skill by participating in open fencing times and formal tournaments on a regular basis.
-Emerge stronger, smarter, and better prepared for your next bout through the continuous application.
-We host monthly "home games" as well as attend "away games" as fencers improve their skill and branch out both locally and nationally across all age classifications.
-Coaches will use tournament results as a " barometer" to assess skill levels under pressure.
-Open fencing times are in-house practice sessions that simulate tournament play.
-We do NOT believe "practice makes perfect."
-We believe that "practice makes POSSIBLE."
+Apply your skill by participating in open fencing and formal tournaments on a regular basis.
+Emerge stronger, smarter, and better-prepared for your next bout through continuous application.
+We host monthly tournaments at WAY, across all age groups, as well as travel to tournaments.
+As fencers improve their skill, they gradually branch out both locally and nationally.
+Coaches use tournament results as a "barometer" to assess skill levels.
+Open fencing provides in-house practice sessions that simulate tournaments.
+We believe that "practice makes possible."